-Image 2.5 Fit the master cylinder to the hydro booster Step 3 - Remove and Replace Hydraulic Lines Unplug the sensor and remove the factory Toyota power steering line which runs from the steering box up to the power steering pump on the engine.
-Remove the pressure sensor from the line and keep to be refitted later.
+Image 2.5 Fit the master cylinder to the hydro booster Step 3 - Remove and Replace Hydraulic Lines Remove the factory Toyota power steering line which runs from the steering box up to the power steering pump on the engine.
+Retain the banjo bolt from the power steering pump and keep to be refitted later.
 The line can be discarded.
 Note: Once you crack this line power steering fluid will drain out - have a bucket and rags ready.

-Fit the power steering box adaptor fitting (Image 3.1) to the steering box and tighten to 20Nm Note: This fitting will sit proud of the steering box face as it seals internally.
-This fitting is gold in colour Image 3.1 Power steering box adaptor fitting
+Fit the power steering box adaptor fitting (Image 3.1) to the steering box and tighten to 20Nm

+Note: This fitting will sit proud of the steering box face as it seals internally.

+This fitting is gold in colour

+Image 3.1 Power steering box adaptor fitting